stefanos-asi/Ecommerce-Project/PROJECTDESCRIPTION.md

    Key steps:
 1. Profiling and Cleaning:
-   Checked for nulls and duplicate values, cleaned and parsed the columns in order to get them in the
-    right structure by using the appropriate text parsing functions,data type transformations and regular expressions
+   Checked for nulls and duplicate values, cleaned and parsed the columnsmby using text parsing functions,data type transformations and regular expressions

 2. Created a new and cleaned csv and imported it

 3. Time series analysis key points of each question:

-   1st question: Leveraged window functions in order to generate the monthly sales and find the percent of each product monthly
+   1st question: Leveraged window functions in order to generate the monthly sales and find the percentage of each of the 5 top products in total monthly sales
-   aggregated

-   2nd question: Applied case statements in order to get the deifference in monthly sales of the two top products in a pivoted form
+   2nd question: Applied case statements in order to calculate the size of difference between the two top products in a pivoted form

-   3rd question: leveraged joins in order to get the percent the orders with more products other than the best-selling one
+   3rd question: leveraged joins in order to generate the percentage of orders that the top 5 products were a part of a basket size greater than one

-   4th question: Used a window function in order to retrieve the 6-month simple moving average
+   4th question: Leveraged window functions in order to retrieve the 6-month simple moving average and gain insights on sales trend

 5. Cohort Analysis: Utilized date manipulations and joins in order to generate the returnship rate of each best-seller in a custom date        interval (3 months)

 Conclusion:

-The objective of this project was to provide the audience with some key statistics about the top 5 products, according to total sales, in an interval of 13 months.
-This analysis can be used to draw valuable conclusions about the best-sellers such as:
+The objective of this project was to provide the audience with some key statistics about the top 5 products based on the metric of sales, in an interval of 13 months.
+This analysis can be used to draw valuable insights about the best-sellers such as:

---The monthly sales pattern of each product, detecting seasonality and best months
+--The monthly sales pattern of each product

+--The existence of seasonality in their monthly sales

---The size of difference between the top products in terms of sales, orders and returnship behaviour compared to all others using percentile ranking
+--The relative size of these products in relation with all products

+--The returnship behaviour of the customers on these products

---The smoothed trend of each product's sales using SMA and the prediction of the future SMA's movement (bullish or bearish)
+--The trend of each product's sales using SMA